CSneko/toNeko/docs/AI_en.md

 Currently only supports elefant, so you can use it directly after opening the elefant client.
 ### Modify voice
 You can use a browser to open `http://127.0.0.1:4315/v1/tts/voices`, then select one you like and copy the id, then modify the voice in the game.
+### Notes
+If you use multiplayer games, please also set tts on the client

 ---
 ## Proxy Setup (Optional)